 When an estate planning attorney meets with a new client, one of the first questions the attorney asks is "What do you own and how is it titled?"
 But what exactly does the attorney mean by this question?
 The most simple way to understand it is to break down how property is titled into three basic concepts:

 - Joint ownership

 - title by contract

-These are the only three ways property can be titled, and yet you may be surprised how many clients I have worked with who do not know exactly how all of their property is titled.
+These are the only three ways property can be titled, and yet you may be surprised how many clients estate planning attorneys work with who don't know exactly how all of their property is titled.
 Here is a brief overview of each type of property ownership:

 Sole Ownership - Sole ownership of property simply means that it is owned by one person in his or her individual name and without any transfer on death designation.
 Examples include bank accounts and investments accounts held in one individual's name without a "payable on death," "transfer on death," or "in trust for" designation, or real estate that is titled in one individual's name in "fee simple absolute," meaning that the individual owns 100% of the property in his or her sole name without the remainder being transferred to someone else after the individual's death.